reactivemarbles/PropertyChanged/README.md

 A framework for providing an observable with the latest value of a property expression.

 Will use Expression trees on platforms that support it (no iOS based platforms).
-This provides a roughly 2x performance boost for those platforms.
+On iOS it will just use reflection.
+This provides a roughly 2x performance boost for those platforms that can use expression trees.

 ```cs
 this.WhenPropertyChanges(x => x.Property1.Property2.Property3);